LXTKay/best-simple-neural-network/readme.md

 `nn.info` Is a string with the most important info about this particular instance.
 It is created at instanciation and doesn't change after that.
 Keep that in mind.

 `nn.nodes` Is the most important property!
 It contains the actual network. `.nodes` is a 2D array, containing each of your networks layers as an array.
-Each of those layer-arrays contain objects, which represent the nodes of your neuronal network.
+Each of those layer-arrays contain objects, which represent the nodes of your neural network.
 The node-objects look like this:
 ```javascript
 {